 In addition to defining your financial goals, it should address those areas that are positively impacted by the elimination of debt.
-For example a simple Five-Year Plan might look something like this.
+For example, a simple Five-Year Plan might look something like this.

 In five years my life looks like this:

-- I am not living paycheck to paycheck anymore
+- Not living paycheck to paycheck anymore

 - I am saving for my kids’ education

 - Back in school training for a new career